-Yose's Guide to Channel Islands
+Yose's Thoughts on the Channel Islands

 I had (and still have) an aggressive list of National Parks to see in 2022.
 Originally set to try and be in Channel Islands on New Years Day 2022, a last minute request to work delayed the trip by about a week.
 I wasn't sure what to expect but I flew to LA with a ticket for a ferry to Prisoners Harbor on Santa Cruz Island.